William R. Brinkley: Biography

 Brinkley earned his undergraduate degree in general biology from Sam Houston State University, where he later taught biology and maintained the school's small natural history museum.
-He then earned a master's degree in Biology, under Dr. James "Jimmy" Long, working with mosquitoes.
+He then earned a master's degree in biology, under Dr. James "Jimmy" Long, working with mosquitoes.
 He earned his PhD in the lab of John H. D. Bryan at Iowa State University in 1964, followed by NIH post-doctoral training with Tao-Chiuh Hsu at The University of Texas MD Anderson Cancer Center and an assistant and associate professor of biology until 1972, when he accepted a position as Professor and Director of Cell Biology in the Department of Human Biological Chemistry at the University of Texas Medical Branch at Galveston, Texas.

 In 1966, Brinkley was the first to characterize and visualize the kinetochore, a complex protein structure that guides chromosomes to split evenly between daughter cells during mitosis and meiosis.
 He continues to make key contributions in cellular replication and developmental biology, and was honored in a dedicated FASEB meeting titled the "Brinkley-Fest of Mitosis" in 2007.
-Brinkley passed away on 10 November 2020, at the age of 84.
+Brinkley died on 10 November 2020, at the age of 84.